GentleTomZerg/gentleTomzerg.github.io/_posts/2024-01-07-Philosophy-of-SoftwareDesign.md

   Design -> Three Classes:
   1. read file
-  2. perform modiifcations
+  2. perform modifications
   3. write out new version

   Problem: Both three class has knowledge about the file format -> results in information leakage.

-  Solution: Combine the core mechanisms for reading and wirting files into single class.
+  Solution: Combine the core mechanisms for reading and writing files into single class.
   ```